Ladies' Night by Jack Ketchum

 - Finished reading it on August 05, 2005

 - Before I started this book, I thought the title was referring to some gang of crazy people hiding out in the woods who killed people.
 An idea that gained further strength from the cover of a body in the woods.
 It wasn't until about a third of the way through the book that I realized the title referred instead to some of the main characters and how they were lost in life.
 In addition to the obvious negative force within the character Ray, there are many minor characters with various degrees of being misplaced in life, unsure of what they are doing or should be doing.
-Similar to Ladies' Night, there isn't one primary character driving the story but instead an ensemble cast whose lives all intermix.
+Similar to LADIES' NIGHT, there isn't one primary character driving the story but instead an ensemble cast whose lives all intermix.
 It's not quite what I was expecting, namely it was more grounded in reality, but it was still full of wonderful and interesting characters.
 And more importantly it was a solid read through and through.

 Lost Angels by David J. Schow